 Can a payday loan help?

 Yes, but it’s easy to slip up and get into serious trouble with payday loans.
-However, if you are genuinely in a situation where you need a temporary cash boost, a cash advance loan may be the only answer.
+However, if you are genuinely in a situation where you need a temporary cash boost, a wage day advance loan may be the only answer.
 Let’s take a look at an example of when a payday loan was used responsibly.A payday loan is like a sharp knife; very effective but dangerous if used irresponsibly Click To Tweet

 Lisa is a 25 year-old interior designer who just got her first job.
 She has enough money to last her until her first payday, but not much more than that.
 So, when a pipe bursts early Sunday morning and starts flooding the flat, she finds herself in deep water.
 The plumber wants £200, but Lisa only has £100 left in the bank.
 And that’s meant to last her until payday!
 He won’t accept credit card, and Lisa doesn’t have anyone she can borrow that much money from.